 If you have any questions, please contact Electoral Officer Jo Daly on 03 941 8581 or 027 236 9052 or at email@example.com

-Members for six Community Boards – elected by the voters from each ward or subdivision:
+See below for the nomination forms for each of the six Community Boards.
+Members are elected by the voters from each ward or subdivision.

 |Community Board||Ward or subdivision||Elected members|

 |Nomination form for Te Pātaka o Rākaihautū Banks Peninsula Community Board [PDF, 167 KB]

 |Nomination form for Waitai Coastal-Burwood-Linwood Community Board [PDF, 171 KB]